gwax/www-gwax/posts/2004/12/merry-xmas-2k4.rst

 saw it in Barnes & Noble yesterday.
 The second case is pretty much limited to short stories by H. P. Lovecraft that I haven't read yet.
-Case three is the hardest to predict and wouldn't work for gifts anyway but includes things like Hagakure, The Illiad, Zen and the Art of Motorcycle Maintenance, The Art of War and other random things.
+Case three is the hardest to predict and wouldn't work for gifts anyway but includes things like Hagakure, The Iliad, Zen and the Art of Motorcycle Maintenance, The Art of War and other random things.
 So yeah, books, not a good gift to give me.